xbarrelet/xbarrelet/README.md

 Welcome to my humble Github account!
 You'll find in the public space:

-An ongoing project about a system that automatically optimizes algorithmic financial strategies and test them using a paper trading API composed by:
+A project about a system that automatically optimizes algorithmic financial strategies and test them using a paper trading API composed by:
 - quotes-importer : Imports quotes and historical data from providers on which to backtest the strategies
 - ta4j : Enriched open-source Java library for technical analysis (mainly used for its technical indicators)
 - backtester : Backtests the algorithmic financial strategies on the quotes by basically bruteforcing different parameters (using dedicated Java annotations)